 What about parking?
 We have two parking lots.
 The first (on the right as you enter from Ross Road) is larger and is for general use.
 The second, next to Munger Lodge, is provided for handicapped and staff parking.

 How do I tour the gardens?
 Boxerwood Gardens is open for foot traffic only.
 Most paths are grass or mulched and easily traversed.
 Some paths are narrow and have uneven terrain.
 Dr. Munger created footpaths between beds and other areas that allowed him the access he needed to care for the plants and trees; the paths and trails reflect his legacy.

 Is there handicap access?
 Munger Lodge has adjacent handicapped parking and a restroom.
 The paths and trails have limited handicapped access.

 Is there a place to eat on the grounds of Boxerwood?
 We have no concession area.
 If you would like to bring a picnic, you are welcome.
 We have a few picnic tables for your use.
-If not in use by our Educational staff, small Timber Framed Pavillion located near Munger Lodge is available.
-Groups of 8 or fewer are welcome any time during regular hours.
-Larger group picnics should confirm with us space availablity and possible fee arrangements.
+If not in use by our Educational staff, or a member celebrating a private event, two small covered areas near the Lodge are available: The Pavilion and The Roost.
+Large groups should confirm with us for space availablity and possible fee arrangements.

 Can I get mulch at Boxerwood?
 We have both limited quantities of leaf mulch and wood chips available.
 To assure availability, please call us before you come to our site.
 If you wish us to aid you in the loading of mulch with our tractor, we ask for a donation of $20 for a small load and $50 for a medium load.
 If you are going to need help with loading, please contact us in advance.
 If you load the mulch yourself, it is free!